Frequently Asked Homeschool Questions

 How much time will it take to do Censova each day?

-We recommend that students spend about 30 - 60 minutes per day on each module they’re enrolled in.
+For workshops, we recommend that students spend about 30 - 60 minutes per day.
 This steady, consistent practice leads to deeper understanding and long-term retention.

-Censova is not about checking a box and moving on—each activity is adaptive, meaning your child can continue practicing, reviewing, and interacting with the material until they truly understand it.
+Censova is not about checking a box and moving on.
+Each activity is adaptive, meaning your child can continue practicing, reviewing, and interacting with the material until they truly understand it.
 If they don’t master a concept the first time, they should pick up where they left off the next day and continue working on the same activity.
+If you are not participating in a co-op with deadlines, students should work for a designated amount of time each day and not feel pressured by the week number.

-Rather than cramming for two hours once a week, short, focused daily sessions build deeper skills and longer-lasting learning.
+Rather than cramming for hours once a week, focused daily sessions build deeper skills and longer-lasting learning.

 Created with